djeada/Databases-Notes/notes/11_security_best_practices/06_sql_injection.md

-## Understanding SQL Injection Attacks
+## SQL Injection Attacks

-Welcome!
-Let's delve into the world of SQL Injection Attacks, a critical security concern in web applications.
+SQL Injection Attacks are a security concern in web applications.
 We'll explore how these attacks occur, examine concrete examples, and discuss effective prevention strategies.
 By the end of this journey, you'll have a solid understanding of SQL Injection and how to protect your applications from such vulnerabilities.

 After reading the material, you should be able to answer the following questions: